 GunSkins vinyl wraps are easy to work with and can be trimmed to fit any gun.
 Most kits come with pre-cut pieces for peel and stick installation.
 However, it's not possible to wrap the entire surface without having some areas bare.
 For example, the trigger, safety selector, and mag release should remain unwrapped.
 Even with these areas exposed, a vinyl wrapped firearm in camouflage still provides effective concealment in the outdoors.

-If you wrap a black gun with a dark pattern, such as Kryptek's Typhon, Proveil's Reaper Black, or A-TACS LE, the blend between camo and the gun surface will be almost non-detectable.
+If you wrap a black gun with a dark pattern, such as Kryptek's Typhon, Proveil's Reaper Black, or Military OCP Black, the blend between camo and the gun surface will be almost non-detectable.
 On the other hand, using a pattern lighter in tone will result in black borders, lines, and noticeable gaps between vinyl pieces.
 For many, this isn't a problem.
 However, if you're looking for a more thorough and complete camo job, we recommend spray-painting the gun beforehand.